1National Research Institute for Ayurveda-Siddha Human Resource Development, Gwalior 474009, Madhya Pradesh, India.

 One-way ANOVA showed that the CCl4 treatment (1 mL/kg, i.p. on continuous two days) significantly influenced the liver functions parameters (P < 0.0001 in all cases).
 Post hoc test indicated CCl4 treatment significantly (P < 0.001 in all cases) elevated plasma levels of GOT, GPT, ALP, and T while decreased the albumin and total protein and TG as compared to olive oil control [Table 2].

-Effect of BCAE treatment on liver function test
+Effect of BCAE on liver function parameters

 One-way ANOVA showed that BCAE (250 or 500 mg/kg per day, orally) or silymarin (25 mg/kg per day, orally) treatment for seven days significantly influenced the liver functions parameters (P < 0.0001) in CCl4 treated rats.
 The BCAE or silymarin significantly (P < 0.05-0.001) attenuated the elevation in levels of GOT, GPT, ALP, T, and TG while increased total protein without affecting the levels of albumin [Table 2].
 The effect of BCAE was lesser than that of standard drug silymarin.